viditbudania/Trello-clone-js/README.md

 # Trello-clone-js
-Update your key, token, boardId and boardListId of trello account trello.js file
+Update your key, token, boardId and boardListId of trello account in trello.js file